zzzz465/rwxml-language-server/readme.md

 			"About": "path/to/def", // absoulte or relative path "Defs": "C:/path/to/mod/def", // note that you should replace "\\" to "/"
 			"DefReferences": [ // refernece to core, or other dependency mods.
-				"absolute/path/to/def",
+				"absolute/path/to/def", // provide folder path
 				"realtive/path/to/def"
       ],
 			"AssemblyReferences": [ // referencing dll files to extract typeInfos.
-				"Path/To/Assembly_Folder_Path", // give folder path to load all "relative/path/to/your/assemblies/my-assembly.dll", // use relative path
+				"C:/Path/To/Assembly_Folder_Path", // give folder path to load all dlls "relative/path/to/your/assemblies/my-assembly.dll", // give exact dll
 			]
 		},
 		"1.2" : { // 1.2 mod
-			// ...
+			// ... fill your datas...
 		}
 	}
 }